sarreolam/edulink-api/README.md

 # Edulink Backend API

-This repository contains the backend API for the Edulink app, a platform designed to support learning across various subjects.
+This repository contains the backend API for the Edulink app (https://github.com/sarreolam/edulink-web-app), a platform designed to support learning across various subjects.
 Built with Node.js, the API interacts with a MongoDB database to securely manage and persist user data, including progress and authentication.

 ## 🌟 Features
 - **RESTful Endpoints:** Provides endpoints for user authentication, data management, and progress tracking.